-Under our revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness for borrowed money and certain other specified types of obligations (including guarantees) exceeding \$125 million by us or any of our significant subsidiaries will cause a default.
-A default by CenterPoint Energy would not trigger a default under our subsidiaries' debt instruments or revolving credit facilities.
+Under CenterPoint Energy's revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness for borrowed money and certain other specified types of obligations (including guarantees) exceeding \$125 million by us will cause a default.
+A default by CenterPoint Energy would not trigger a default under our debt instruments or revolving credit facility.